 The inflorescence is a dense showy raceme, or group of racemes in a branched inflorescence, which elongate as flowers open from the bottom to the top and seed pods form from the mature lower flowers.

-The individual flowers are about 1/2 inch wide, have long stalks, 4 yellow petals that are obovate to more circular in shape, 13 or more mm wide, with rounded tips and bases slightly clawed.
+The individual flowers are about 1/2 inch wide and have long stalks; the corolla has 4 yellow spreading petals that are obovate to more circular in shape, 13 or more mm wide, with rounded tips and bases slightly clawed.
 There are 3 pairs of stamens, with one pair shorter (tetradynamous).
 These have nectar glands around their base, and have linear anthers.
 The style has a blunt tip, just slightly two-lobed.
-The 4 sepals of the flower are linear to oblong in shape, 7 - 14 mm long, with one pair slightly sac-shaped at the base.
+The 4 sepals of the flower calyx are linear to oblong in shape, 7 - 14 mm long with pointed tips.
+One pair of the sepals has a narrowed base compared to the other pair.
 Flowers are slightly fragrant.

 Habitat: Western Wallflower develops a taproot, grows in full sun in soils that are mesic to dry, such as open prairies, pastures, sand hills, and bluffs, with considerable range in elevation - up to 6,500 feet.